PeterHickman/smallq/README.md

 #### Message body
 The message itself must be at least 1 character long.
 There is no upper limit.
 It can contain anything except `\n`, `\r`, `\f` or `\0`.
 If you are unsure of your message contents then either escape your message or encode it with something like `base64` when you go to add it and unescape or decode when you get it off the queue

-There are all of three commands
+There are all of four commands
 ### Add
 ```ruby
 require 'smallq/client'